Spider201866/Alan_web/memory-bank/activeContext.md

 - **CSP Configuration**: Manage CSP via `helmet` in `server.js` (using options from `config/index.js`).
 Be mindful of `scriptSrcAttr` for inline event handlers and prefer `addEventListener`.
 - **ESLint Configuration**: ESLint v9+ uses `eslint.config.js` (flat config).
 Project `package.json` set to `"type": "module"`.
 CommonJS files should use `.cjs` extension.
 - **Event Handling**: Prefer `addEventListener` over inline attributes (`onclick`, etc.) for better CSP compatibility and code organization.
+- **API Endpoint Usage**:
+    *   Key data submission (`/record-info`) and authentication (`/fetch-records`) now explicitly use the local server's `/api/...` prefixed endpoints.
+External API calls are limited to specific services like geolocation and the Flowise chatbot.
+- **Frontend Orchestrator Pattern**:
+    *   Main page scripts (e.g., `home.js`, `index.js`) act as orchestrators.
+    *   They import and initialize specialized modules responsible for distinct concerns (UI, data, translation, auth, form logic, location services).
+    *   Orchestrators manage the "wiring" between modules, often by passing callbacks or references, making dependencies explicit.
+    *   This promotes separation of concerns, testability, and maintainability.
 - **Shared Appbar Pattern**: All new main pages should use `initPage` from `page-template.js`.
 - **Focus Trap Implementation**: Use `FocusTrap` class for modals/menus.
 - **Accessibility Best Practices**: `aria-hidden` for duplicated content, `aria-label` for icon-only buttons, "Skip to content" links.